-20 ANTI - DOPING
+19 ANTI - DOPING

-- 20.1 As a pre-condition of their participation in the Event, all players must have undertaken an anti-doping education program prior to the commencement of the Event (if not completed within the preceding 24 months).
-Each National Association is free to choose which education program is most suitable for its players, such as the World Anti-Doping Agency's on-line course ALPHA, or a National Anti-Doping Organisation / Regional Anti-Doping Organisation organised training. - 20.2 All anti-doping tests will be carried out in accordance with the World Anti-Doping Code and the FIH Anti-Doping Rules relevant as at the first playing day of the tournament. - 20.3 All matches are subject to anti-doping tests as TOCOG or FIH may direct. - 20.4 Team Managers will be advised about anti-doping test procedures at the Event Briefing meeting. - 20.5 Any player listed on the Team Entry form may be the subject of an anti-doping test after a match even if that player has not entered the Field of Play.
-A player may be the subject of more than one anti-doping test during a competition. - 20.6 A player selected for an anti-doping test may not take a shower, bath, ice-bath or similar before providing a urine / blood sample which meets the requirements in the International Standard for Testing.
+- 19.1 As a pre-condition of their participation in the Event, all players must have undertaken an Anti-Doping education program prior to the commencement of the Event (if not completed within the preceding 24 months).
+Each National Association is free to choose which education program is most suitable for its players, such as the World Anti-Doping Agency's on-line course ALPHA, or a National Anti-Doping Organisation / Regional Anti-Doping Organisation organised training. - 19.2 All Anti-Doping tests will be carried out in accordance with the World Anti-Doping Code and the FIH Anti-Doping Rules relevant as at the first playing day of the tournament. - 19.3 All matches are subject to Anti-Doping tests as FIH may direct. - 19.4 Team Managers will be advised about Anti-Doping test procedures at the Event Briefing meeting. - 19.5 Any player listed on the Team Entry form may be the subject of an Anti-Doping test after a match even if that player has not entered the Field of Play.
+A player may be the subject of more than one Anti-Doping test during a competition.

+19.6 A player selected for an Anti-Doping test may not take a shower, bath, ice-bath or similar before providing a urine / blood sample which meets the requirements in the International Standard for Testing.

-21 UNFORESEEN EVENTS
+20 UNFORESEEN EVENTS

-- 21.1 If circumstances arise pertaining to the technical aspects of the conduct of the tournament, which are not provided for in these Regulations, the Technical Delegate will determine any actions necessary. - 21.2 If any team affected by a decision of the Technical Delegate made under Regulation 21.1 wishes to protest, it may do so following the procedures set out in Regulation 17. - 21.3 If circumstances in relation to a wider event matter arise which are not provided for in these Regulations, the FIH Chief Executive Officer will determine any actions and follow the FIH Crisis Communications procedure as appropriate.
+- 20.1 If circumstances arise pertaining to the technical aspects of the conduct of the tournament, which are not provided for in these Regulations, the Technical Delegate will determine any actions necessary. - 20.2 If any team affected by a decision of the Technical Delegate under article 20.1 wishes to protest, it may do so following the procedures set out in Regulation 16. - 20.3 If circumstances in relation to a wider event matter arise which are not provided for in these Regulations, the FIH Chief Executive Officer or his designee will determine any actions and follow the FIH Crisis Communications procedure as appropriate.